jayalane/go-counter/README.md

 This code offers an "increment a counter" API that is non-blocking, using only channels not locking, and which requires no upfront configuration (you provide a string name of the counter).
+There is also a sync version using atomic mutuxes; this is faster in the normal case (using less CPU and lower latency) but of course could be a source of contention in the general case.

-Each minute the counts will be printed out (or if you provide a logging API that conforms to the given interface, logged TBD).
+Each minute the counts will be printed out.
 The numbers will be old-school aligned and tabularized.
 If you provide a callback, then each minute you'll get a callback with all string names of the existing counters and values for sending to a TSDB type system for